 Given that various taxa differ in their numbers of bones and that the resolution of the sequences is also variable between taxa, these data needed to be standardized to make comparisons and computations meaningful, as suggested by Germain and Laurin (2009).
 Note that we performed this standardization on the complete dataset of characters, before filtering for data completeness.
-This complete dataset (not shown) includes 213 cranial, appendicular and other characters, but no taxon is scored for all characters, given that the original (complete) matrix has much missing data.
+This complete dataset (not shown) includes 213 cranial, appendicular and other characters, but no taxon is scored for all characters, because that matrix has much missing data.
 For instance, the most completely scored taxon, Amia calva, still has 57.4% missing data (more than half), which indicates that 92 characters were scored for this taxon, including several ties (the resolution was 41 positions, so they varied by increments of 0.025 or 2.5% of the recorded ontogeny).
-We did not re-standardize after filtering characters out because we believe that the initial standardization better reflects the relative position of events in development than a standardization based on only seven events in ontogeny would.
-Because of this, in the reduced dataset of seven characters used in the calculations, for some taxa, no character has a score of 0 or 1 because the first or last events in the ontogenetic sequence were filtered out.
-Thus, we used the position in the sequence (from first to last, in the complete dataset) and standardized this relative sequence position between 0 and 1 using the simple formula given by Germain and Laurin (2009).
+We did not re-standardize after filtering characters out because we believe that the initial standardization better reflects the relative position of events in development than a standardization based on only seven events in ontogeny.
+Because of this, some characters in the reduced datasets lack states 0 or 1 for some taxa.
+This is simply because the first or last events in the ontogenetic sequence were filtered out.
+Thus, we used the position in the sequence (from first to last, in the complete dataset) and standardized this relative sequence position between 0 and 1 using the formula given by Germain and Laurin (2009).
 The standardized sequence position (Xs) is:

 Xs = (Xi – Xmin)/(Xmax – Xmin),